Muhammad's first revelation: The calendar's state during the first revelation

-Muhammad was born 55 days after the incident of the elephant, which occurred in the middle of Muharram 570 - i.e. his birth date was Monday, 12 Rabi'I in that year.
-Many military campaigns occurred around the turn of the year, when conditions were propitious for fighting.
-Additionally, trade, and gatherings associated therewith, was largely seasonally based.
 To stop the calendar months from rotating through the seasons, intercalation was employed.
 This involved the occasional insertion of an extra month (announced at the pilgrimage), ideally seven times in nineteen years.
-Intercalation was said to have been introduced in AD 412, and it was borrowed from the Jews.
-The Jewish official controlling the practice was known as Nasīʾ.
+Intercalation was said to have been introduced in 412 AD, and it was borrowed from the Jews; the Jewish official controlling the practice was known as the Nasīʾ.

-When the Arabs adopted the procedure they used this word nasīʾ to denote the whole system.
-It was operated similarly to the way the Jews operated it - the beginning of the year (Muharram) was tied to the spring season.
+When the Arabs adopted the procedure, they used the word nasīʾ to denote the whole system.
+It was operated in a similar fashion to the Jewish practice, in that the beginning of the year (Muharram) was tied to the spring season.